pviafore/AdventOfCode2015/README.md

-# AdventOfCode2015
+# advent-of-code-2017
-Advent of Code 2015
+C++ solutions to advent of code 2015

+You'll find all the solutions in the challenges folder.

+You need cppcheck and G++-7 in order to build this code.